Marketing is not an island.

 Adopting a cross-channel strategy can reap major benefits for marketers in the long run.
 Aside from building trust with the customer, it is also effective in personalizing the whole brand experience for them.

-Once marketers gain a better understanding of customers’ problems, they can tweak certain elements of their campaign to show how their product or service can potentially provide solutions to those specific problems.
+Once marketers gain a better understanding of customers’ problems, they can tweak certain elements of their campaign to show how their product or service can potentially provide digital solutions to those specific problems.
 To gain awareness of your customers’ problems you can prioritize social listening in multiple social media channels like LinkedIn, Twitter, and Facebook.
 If you’re lucky, you can also find potential customers on the way, and by extracting some of their emails via a LinkedIn email finder, you can add them to your campaign list and send them customized and helpful emails about your services.

 This can lead to increased engagement as customers will be more eager to interact with the brand and find out how it can make their lives easier.